In this article I’ll explain how to compile and modify the Quake 3 source code to create a Homing Missile. This article is intended for beginners.

 Before you start, it is also important to check the following:

-Check that you have Visual Studio 2003 installed on your machine.
-If you don't have VS2k3 and use VC++6.0, life's a bit difficult.
-Please see if this helps.
+- Check that you have Visual Studio 2003 installed on your machine.
+If you don’t have Visual Studio 2003 and use VC++6.0, it will be difficult.

-Now follow the steps given below to complie the source code.
+Now follow the steps given below to compile the source code.

 - Download the Quake 3 source from ID software and extract it to some directory.

 - Under the Code subdirectory, load the solution file quake3.sln in VS 2003. ( In case of VC++6.0 see the above mentioned link).

 - It is a source control bound code; therefore it will give some errors and ask for some source control server.
 Just click Cancel when it asks for the source control and just unbind all the projects from source control.
 (I don’t know why Q3 team didn’t do this).

 - Select Release from Build -> Configuration Manager and build the solution.
 It should build without any errors.
 Verify the files created in the Code->Release.
 It should build without any errors.
 Verify the files created in the Code->Release.